raspberrypilearning/electricity-generation/en/step_4.md

 --- /task ---

+At the moment you haven't entered any data for the **3rd country** sprite but you can still test that the pen works using the default colour purple.

 --- task ---

-Test your project.
-The pen will draw as the **3rd Country** sprite moves into place.
+Run your project.
+The pen will draw a line as the **3rd Country** sprite moves into place.

 ![image of starting line](images/starting-line.png)

 --- /task ---

-Reset the stage and move to the starting position without drawing a line everytime you begin your program.
+You need to make sure that the program clears the pen marks from the stage and lifts the pen up `when flag clicked`{:class="block3events"}.

 --- task ---